Part of the Complete Guide to Understanding Addiction

 A positive alcohol poisoning diagnosis is reached by checking vital signs and symptoms, along with a blood and urine test to check alcohol levels.
 These results combined with low blood sugar and other alcohol toxicity symptoms result in a diagnosis and intervention.

 Another common question concerns the timeframe of alcohol poisoning.
 How long does alcohol poisoning last?
-Alcohol poisoning technically lasts until BAC levels are back within safe range, typically when all the alcohol is out of the blood.
-This can take hours or days, depending on the amount of alcohol consumed.
+Alcohol poisoning technically lasts until BAC levels are back within a safe range, typically when all the alcohol is out of the blood.
+This can take hours or days, depending on the amount of alcohol consumed, so it is very common to exhibit alcohol poisoning symptoms the next day.
 However, the side effects of alcohol poisoning can last far longer – even a lifetime.

 Alcohol Poisoning Risk Factors

-In the United States alone, 76% of deaths from alcohol poisoning were among ages 35 to 64 years old.
+In the United States alone, alcohol statistics show that 76% of deaths from alcohol poisoning were among people between the ages of 35 to 64 years old.
 Of those ages, 76% were men.
-The rates of binge drinking among teens has also risen in recent years, to nearly 5% in ages 12 to 17 years old.
-27% to 33% of young adults (ages 18 to 22) were reported as binge drinking, depending on college enrollment.
+The rates of binge drinking among teens have also risen in recent years, to nearly 5% in ages 12 to 17 years old.
+27 - 33% of young adults (ages 18 to 22) were reported as binge drinking, depending on college enrollment.

 Alcohol poisoning is serious and occurs more frequently than many assume.
-It does not just happen to those who imbibe alcohol regularly, as is possible to reach toxic blood alcohol levels the first time one consumes alcohol.
-Drinking responsibly requires attention to the amount and type of alcohol you are consuming and keeping others accountable for their own safety as well.
-If you suspect that someone is experiencing alcohol poisoning, call for medical help and do not leave them alone.
+It doesn’t only happen to those who imbibe alcohol regularly, as it’s possible to reach toxic blood alcohol levels the first time one consumes alcohol.
+Drinking responsibly requires paying attention to the amount and type of alcohol you are consuming, and keeping others accountable for their own safety as well.
+If you notice signs of alcohol poisoning in anyone around you, call for medical help and do not leave them alone.